 In a secured bond, the issuer secures the payment with collateral or asset, and this serves as a guarantee of payment.
 In contrast, there is no guarantee of payment in the case of unsecured bonds.

 Even in the case of secured bonds, the guarantee of payment may not cover all the investments from the bondholders.
-In case the issuer defaults, the collateral may fail to generate enough money to pay back all the bondholders.
+If the issuer defaults, the collateral may fail to generate enough money to pay back all the bondholders.

-Generally, secured bonds carry a lower interest rate because they offer lower risk as well.
-In contrast, most unsecured bonds offer relatively higher interest rates because they are at higher risk as well.
+Generally, secured bonds carry a lower interest rate because they also offer lower risk.
+In contrast, most unsecured bonds offer relatively higher interest rates because they are also at higher risk.

 Claim on Assets